Linda Borromeo

 Although the cover was lovely, I put it down because the pages inside were crumbling.
 After moving on, I thought better of my decision and went back.

 It was gone.
 Someone else had picked it up before I could get there.
-She added it to her pile, and I had that feeling of regret.
-Yet, the "usurper" looked like someone who would enjoy and cherish the book, or so I tried to reassure myself.
+I spotted the book in the pile a woman carried as she browsed along the table.
+I had that feeling of regret.
+Yet, the "usurper" looked like someone who would enjoy and cherish the book, I reassured myself.

-I took another glance at the title, wanting to find out more later.
+I took another glance at the title, wanting to research the book later.
 I found that Randy’s Summer is available on Kindle for free.

 At the library book sale, I’d held a book from the early 1900s in my hands.
 Now I’m holding the same words displayed in a digital e-reader.
 We certainly live in interesting times for reading.